carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 ## Running the Parallel Job

-We will run an example that uses the Message Passing Interface (MPI) for parallelism &mdash;
-this is a common tool on HPC systems.
+We will run an example that uses the Message Passing Interface (MPI) for parallelism &mdash; this is a common tool on HPC systems.

 > ## What is MPI?
 >
-> The Message Passing Interface is a set of tools which allow multiple parallel jobs to
+> The Message Passing Interface is a set of tools which allow multiple parallel
-> communicate with each other.
-Typically, a single executable is run multiple times,
+> jobs to communicate with each other.
+> Typically, a single executable is run multiple times, possibly on different
-> possibly on different machines, and the MPI tools are used to inform each instance of
+> machines, and the MPI tools are used to inform each instance of the
-> the executable about how many instances there are, which instance it is.
-MPI also
+> executable about how many instances there are, which instance it is.
-> provides tools to allow communication and coordination between instances.
+> MPI also provides tools to allow communication and coordination between
+> instances.
 > An MPI instance typically has its own copy of all the local variables.
 {: .callout}

 While MPI jobs can generally be run as stand-alone executables, in order for them to run in parallel they must use an MPI *run-time system*, which is a specific implementation of the MPI *standard*.
-To do this, they should be started via a command such as `mpiexec` (or `mpirun`, or `srun`, etc. depending on the MPI run-time you need to use), which ensures that the appropriate run-time support for parallelism is included.
+To do this, they should be started via a command such as `mpiexec` (or `mpirun`, or `srun`, etc. depending on the MPI run-time you need to use), which will ensure that the appropriate run-time support for parallelism is included.

 > ## MPI run-time arguments
 >
-> On their own, commands such as `mpiexec` can take many arguments specifying how many
+> On their own, commands such as `mpiexec` can take many arguments specifying
-> machines will participate in the execution, and you might need these if you would
+> how many machines will participate in the execution,
-> like to run an MPI program on your laptop (for example).
-In the context of a queuing
+> and you might need these if you would like to run an MPI program on your
+> laptop (for example).
-> system, however, it is frequently the case that we do not need to specify
+> In the context of a queuing system, however, it is frequently the case that
-> this information as the MPI run-time will have been configured to obtain it from the
+> we do not need to specify this information as the MPI run-time will have been
+> configured to obtain it from the queuing system,
-> queuing system, by examining the environment variables set when the job is launched.
+> by examining the environment variables set when the job is launched.
 {: .callout}

 > ## What changes are needed for an MPI version of the &#960; calculator?
 >
-> First, we need to import the `MPI` object from the Python module `mpi4py`
+> First, we need to import the `MPI` object from the Python module `mpi4py` by
-> by adding an `from mpi4py import MPI` line immediately below the
+> adding an `from mpi4py import MPI` line immediately below the `import
-> `import datetime` line.
+> datetime` line.
 >
 > Second, we need to modify the "main" function to perform the overhead and
 > accounting work required to: